Problem

 Enhanced Navigational Safety

-Aware Mate directly contributes to maritime and inland waterways safety by using video detection technology to monitor signs of fatigue and distraction in bridge watchkeepers.
-This innovative approach helps prevent accidents caused by reduced alertness, significantly enhancing overall operational safety.
+Aware Mate supports maritime and inland waterway safety by using video analytics to monitor indicators of fatigue and distraction in bridge watchkeepers.
+This high level approach helps reduce risk from reduced alertness, enhancing overall operational safety.

 Fatigue & Distraction Monitoring